 Rural demographic trends in Minnesota

 Shifting age demographics

-Research shows small towns and rural areas have experienced a brain gain of newcomers age 30 to 49 and their young children.
+Let's talk about the research.
+Small towns and rural areas attract residents ages 30 to 49 and their young children.

 Watch video: Brain Gain

-To grow its economy, Minnesota will need to attract and integrate more international immigrants to its workforce.
+To grow its economy, Minnesota needs to attract more immigrants to its workforce.